Hustle: How to Run a Business When You Have a Full-Time Job

 By Milly Hailstone

-Don't settle for a 9-5 job.
-Open up yourself to new opportunities, and in doing so your life and salary can become limitless.
-Stop being a slave for £7 an hour.
+If you're like me, you don't want to settle for a 9-5 job.
+Instead, you're ready to open up yourself to new opportunities, and in doing so your life and salary can become limitless.
+It's time to stop being a slave for £7 an hour.

 So, what is it like to work full-time and run a business?
 In a word, busy.
-My first brain chatterings in the morning revolve around BN1, as do my last thoughts at night
+My first brain chatterings in the morning revolve around Straight Talk, as do my last thoughts at night.
+But, instead of getting overwhelmed, here are some actionable tips you can use to better juggle your life.

 1. GET ORGANIZED